AMooney2019/tutorials.quanteda.io/content/basic-operations/tokens/tokens_compound.markdown

 ```

 {{% notice tip %}}
 You can discover muti-words expressions in your tokens using `textstat_collocations()`.
-See [Compunding multi-word expressions](../../../advanced-operations/compound-mutiword-expressions/) to learn how to do it.
+See [Compounding multi-word expressions](../../../advanced-operations/compound-mutiword-expressions/) to learn how to do it.
 {{% /notice %}}